Rachel Hoaglin

 What do you attribute your success to?

 I attribute my success to my mother.
 She was my best friend, my twin, and we did everything together.
-She was in healthcare and went to San Francisco State University, and I watched her experience in the healthcare industry, which inspired me to enter the field and start from the bottom, working my way up.
-She taught me so much about this profession, and even though she passed away 22 years ago, her influence continues to guide me every day.
-Beyond my mother, I've had incredible mentors like Dr. Clement Jones, the spine surgeon I worked for, who taught me the three A's - be accountable, be allowable, and be acceptable.
-Karen Schiffman, the first pediatrician I worked for, also shaped who I am today.
-She worked me so hard that some days I would be in tears, but then she would give me a hug and say she was just trying to train me and teach me, not be mean.
+She was a housewife for my childhood.
+When she had to re-enter the workplace she was determined to do well.
+She worked in healthcare, becoming a key contact for professionals with Medi-Cal (California's Medicaid) questions.
+I watched her work hard in the industry, which inspired me to enter the field, starting from the bottom, working my way up.
+She taught me so much about this profession, and even though she passed away 25 years ago, her influence continues to guide me every day.
+Beyond my mother, I seek to learn something from all of my employers.
+I've had incredible mentors like Clement Jones, M.D, the spine surgeon I worked for, who taught me the three A's - Attitude, Action, and Accountability.
+Karen Schiffman, M.D., the first pediatrician I worked for, also shaped who I am today.
+She worked me so hard that some days that I would be in tears, but then she would give me a hug and say she was training and teaching me, it was not because she was mean.
 I've taken what she taught me into my current position, and I realize I got one of the best teachers in her.
+All the women who have been involved with Kiwi Pediatrics continue to show me how to be successful and contribute to our community.

 What’s the best career advice you’ve ever received?